madetech/databricks_sandbox/README.md

 * Not all workspace-level permissions (e.g. SQL access) are fully automat

 ## Support
-If you encounter issues with Terraform state, network setup, or authentication, reach out in the #databricks-sandbox Slack channel or tag/message me @ZeerakAziz for infrastructure-related questions.
+If you encounter issues with Terraform state, network setup, or authentication, reach out in the #cop-cloud or #data-practice Slack channel or tag/message me @ZeerakAziz for infrastructure-related questions.